·

 My guardrail system follows a pipeline pattern: every user message passes through three sequential checks before reaching the main Llama 3.3 70B model.
 If any check fails, the message is rejected with a friendly error message, and the main model never sees it.

-The second and third checks run in parallel via Promise.all to minimize latency.
-The whole pipeline adds minimal overhead because Groq's inference is extremely fast, and the two LLM checks use small (8B parameter) models.
+The whole pipeline adds minimal overhead because Groq's inference is extremely fast, and the two checks use small models (86M and 8B parameters respectively).

 Let's look at the implementation.